astronomer/docs/astro/connect-external-services.md

 ## Authorize Astro access to AWS resources

-To grant an Astro cluster access to AWS service resources, you use AWS IAM roles to delegate access to the Astro cluster from the source account.
+To grant an Astro cluster access to AWS service resources, you use AWS IAM roles to delegate access to the Astro data plane account from your data service account.

-1. Create an AWS IAM role In the source AWS account with a trust policy that allows access to AWS resources.
+1. Create an AWS IAM role in AWS data service account with a trust policy that allows access to AWS resources.
 See [Creating roles and attaching policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).

 2. In the Cloud UI, click **Clusters** and then copy the value displayed **Cluster ID** column for the Astro cluster you want to delegate access to AWS service resources.